Hall003/cse15l-lab-reports/LabReport5.md

 ``

 <br>
-Line 3 changes directory into lab7:
+Line 3 changes the working directory to lab7:
 <br>

 ``